Lord of Harrenhal

-- Petyr Baelish, master of coin to King Joffrey I, made Lord of Harrenhal and Lord Paramount of the Trident by King Joffrey for his role in securing a marriage alliance between House Lannister and House Tyrell which played a decisive role in the Battle of the Blackwater.
+- Lord Petyr Baelish, master of coin to King Joffrey I, made Lord of Harrenhal and Lord Paramount of the Trident by King Joffrey for his role in securing a marriage alliance between House Lannister and House Tyrell which plays a decisive role in the Battle of the Blackwater.
 Has yet to take possession of the castle.

 - A Clash of Kings, Chapter 7, Catelyn I.